 - How you and your ex-spouse behaved throughout the proceedings

-Normally, when a marriage ends in England or Wales, the court will deal with the pension arrangement in three ways.
+Normally, when a marriage or civil partnership ends in England or Wales the court will deal with the pension arrangement in one of three ways:

-Alternatively, you can offset the value of the pension against any other assets: for instance, you can keep your pension but your former spouse will keep the family home.
+- You can offset the value of the pension against other assets, for instance, you can keep your pension but your former spouse will keep the family home.

-It’s recommended that you have a talk with your ex-spouse and agree on how the pension and any other large assets will be split.
+It’s highly recommended that you talk with your ex-spouse and agree on how pensions and any other large assets will be split.

-Once you have reached a divorce settlement, instruct your solicitor to draw up a ‘consent’ or court order to legalise your financial settlement.
+Once you have reached a pension settlement you will need a solicitor to help you draw up a court order to make your settlement legally binding.

-Once it has been approved by the court and the divorce and financial settlement are finalised, neither party can make any further claims for money in the future.
+Once the consent order has been approved by the court and the divorce and financial settlement are finalised, neither party can make any further claims on a pension in the future.

 What if I have contributed to the pension after my divorce?

 A common issue many divorcees face is whether their ex-spouse may claim their post-divorce pension contributions.